Kazakhstan–United States relations: Nursultan Nazarbayev and the George W. Bush administration

-In May 2006 Vice President Dick Cheney traveled to Kazakhstan to meet with President Nazarbayev to promote the expansion of oil and gas export routes.
+In May 2006 U.S. Vice President Dick Cheney traveled to Kazakhstan to meet with President Nazarbayev to promote the expansion of oil and gas export routes.
 This was the third meeting between Cheney and Nazarbayev, the first occurring when Cheney was CEO of Halliburton, and the second shortly after Cheney became vice president.
 After the meeting, Nazarbayev publicly stated that memoranda of understanding had been signed for co-financing of Kazakh projects and $158 million allocated for defense projects.

-On September 29, 2006, Kazakh President Nursultan Nazarbayev met with President George W. Bush in the White House.
+On September 29, 2006, Nazarbayev met with President George W. Bush in the White House.
 In their public remarks President Bush thanked Nazarbayev for his country's support in Afghanistan, and stated the two had discussed Kazakhstan's ascension to the WTO and commitment to institutions "that will enable liberty to flourish."
-President Nazarbayev pointed to the strength in bilateral relations between the two countries as resulting from cooperation on matters of energy security, Bush's war on terror, and economic agreements.
+Nazarbayev pointed to the strength in bilateral relations between the two countries as resulting from cooperation on matters of energy security, Bush's war on terror, and economic agreements.
 The joint declaration signed by both leaders highlighted several bilateral and global issues; these included American support for Kazakh oil and gas pipeline expansion in the Baku-Tbilisi-Ceyhan project, Kazakhstan's national development into a diverse and stable economy, and Kazakh ascension to the WTO.
 Included in the joint statement was a component focused on Kazakhstan's efforts to invest in "its citizens ... an independent media, local self-government, and elections deemed free and fair by international standards."

 Erzhan Ashikbayev in the United States

-Vice Minister of Foreign Affairs of Kazakhstan Erzhan Ashikbayev visited the United States on June 10–12, 2014, where he met with the leadership of the White House, State Department, United States Congress, the Department of Defense, Department of Energy, as well as with representatives of the U.S. export and business community.
+Vice Minister of Foreign Affairs of Kazakhstan Erzhan Ashikbayev visited the U.S. on June 10–12, 2014, where he met with the leadership of the White House, State Department, U.S. Congress, the Department of Defense, Department of Energy, as well as with representatives of the U.S. export and business community.

 Meeting of Nursultan Nazarbayev with the U.S. Congressmen

-President Nursultan Nazarbayev met with the members of the United States Congress Dana Rohrabacher and Gregory Meeks on Sept.
-5, 2014 in Borovoye, 250 kilometres north from the Kazakh capital.
+Nazarbayev met with the members of the U.S. Congress Dana Rohrabacher and Gregory Meeks on September 5, 2014, in Borovoye, 250 kilometres north from the Kazakh capital.
 The U.S. congressmen expressed hope for further strengthening of the mutually beneficial partnership between the two countries.

-Also on Sept.
-5, the U.S. congressmen had a meeting with Kazakh Foreign Minister Erlan Idrissov.
-With Idrissov, who spent five years as Kazakhstan's ambassador in Washington, they discussed the current state and outlook for cooperation between Kazakhstan and the United States in political, economic and trade areas.
+On the same day, the U.S. congressmen had a meeting with Kazakh Foreign Minister Erlan Idrissov.
+With Idrissov, who spent five years as Kazakhstan's ambassador in Washington, they discussed the current state and outlook for cooperation between Kazakhstan and the U.S. in political, economic and trade areas.

 The congressmen discussed the readiness jointly with U.S. businesses to offer shared projects in non-oil sectors of Kazakhstan economy.
 The American side also supported Kazakhstan's accession to the WTO and the economic development strategy of the country.
 The two sides underlined their cooperation in global security issues, primarily in non-proliferation of weapons of mass destruction and regional security issues, including the situation in Afghanistan.